pormr/DOIHelper/README.md

 # DOIHelper

-Extracts DOI Links from PDF files.
-PyPDF3 required.
+Extracts DOI Links from PDF files (**PyPDF3** and **requests** are required).

 Usage:`python DOIExtract.py "<PDF file>"`

-It is a Python3 adaptation for https://stackoverflow.com/questions/27744210/extract-hyperlinks-from-pdf-in-python
+This utility is inspired by https://stackoverflow.com/questions/27744210/extract-hyperlinks-from-pdf-in-python